Atry/MIXIN/specification.md

 - **First Segment**: `path` is interpreted relative to the directory structure of the current file.

-- **Resolution**: MIXIN will automatically search for the referenced mixin by traversing the directory hierarchy.
+- **Resolution**: MIXIN will automatically search for the inherited mixin by traversing the directory hierarchy.

 ### 5.3 Multiple Inheritance and Scalar Value Handling